 Step 2: Cut out the fabric

-Following your quilt block diagram, begin cutting out all the pieces needed to sew the quilt up.
+Following your quilt block diagram, begin cutting out all the pieces needed to sew the quilt together.

 Step 3: Sew the quilt blocks together